 The good news is that baby tongue tie treatment can be a fairly straightforward process, as long as you know where to turn for help.

 What Is A Tongue-Tie (Ankyloglossia)

-Most lingual frenums are loose enough to where they allow the tongue to move around.
-For babies, a “tongue tie” happens when the frenum is too tight and restricts the tongue’s movement.
+Some lingual frenums are loose enough to allow the tongue to move around.
+For babies, a “tongue tie” happens when the frenum is too tight and restricts your child's tongue’s movement.
 The frenum usually looks short, thick, or well pronounced.
 You might even be able to see that it attaches too close to the tip of the baby’s tongue.
-In severe cases, the tightness of this skin can cause the tip of your baby’s tongue to begin forming a cleft or slit at the tip.
+In severe cases, the tightness of this skin can cause the tip of your baby’s tongue to begin forming a cleft or pull at the tip.

 Tongue-Tie Baby Symptoms